golfomania/Plugin_Thunderbird_FilterBySender/AMO_SUBMISSION.md

 **Key Features:**
 • Press Ctrl+Shift+Q to instantly filter by sender (customizable)
-• Right-click any email and select "Filter all emails from this sender"
+• Right-click any email and select "Find all emails from this sender"
 • Integrates seamlessly with Thunderbird's Quick Filter
 • Works with selected emails or when viewing messages
 • Zero configuration needed - works out of the box